 The Healthy Living Community Grant Program is the vehicle that we use to identify organizations that can deliver innovative programs designed to address one or more of our strategic priorities around access to care, healthy living, mental health or cancer prevention.
 In addition to the Healthy Living grant, in Fiscal Year 2018 we created a special grant category to encourage our employees, who have good ideas, to do something great for their community, called Kindness Grants.
 Our CBAC members review all the applications and make the selections for both the Healthy Living and Kindness grant programs.
 Council members also conduct site visits of Healthy Living grantees.
-Not only is it rewarding to help local organizations, but these groups provide City of Hope with more insight into the needs of vulnerable local populations.
+Not only is it rewarding to help local organizations, but these groups provide populations.
 They also teach City of Hope about ways to support community efforts that tackle health disparities in culturally appropriate and specific ways.
 Throughout the funding period, City of Hope continues to support these organizations by providing technical assistance and networking opportunities.
 To learn more about the Healthy Living Grants click here.